St. Louis is hashtag blessed to have an abundance of vegan and vegetarian restaurants/options.

-Denver is the only city that I have visited and consider to have topped St. Louis in their selection.
-In fact, it’s the only city I have ever considered driving hundreds of miles out of the way for, just to eat a veggie burger (key word here is considered.
+Denver is the only city that I have considered to have topped St. Louis in their selection.
+In fact, it’s the only city I have ever wanted to drive hundreds of miles out of the way for, just to eat a veggie burger (key word here is wanted.
 I haven’t done it – yet).
 The vegan and vegetarian options here are not only substantial, but also delicious.

 This is in no way a cumulative list, but hopefully can assist in your quest for delicious food in the area!